Chitrakala-Bidyamandir/Art-School-Frontend-Angular-10/README.md

 # ChitraKalaBidyamandir
 An art institution. not only to show the beauty of art but also to bring out the creativity from youth.

-initiative: Suvajit Sadhak, Sourav Sadhak, Amit Mondal This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.
+initiative: Suvajit Sadhak, Sourav Sadhak, Amit Mondal.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

 ## Setup